Chandanada Gombe

 Chandanada Gombe is a 1979 Indian Kannada-language film directed by Dorai–Bhagavan, and is based on the novel of the same name written by T. R. Subba Rao.
 The film stars Anant Nag, Lakshmi and Lokesh.
 It was a musical blockbuster with all the songs composed by Rajan–Nagendra considered evergreen hits.
 Chandanada Gombe repeated the success of the earlier movie Na Ninna Bidalaare where Anant Nag and Lakshmi acted together for the first time.
 The success of the movie made Anant Nag and Lakshmi a household names across Karnataka.
 The film was remade in Telugu as Ramapuramlo Seetha starring Sujatha in the title role.

 Plot

 Chandanada Gombe is a simple love story.
-Anant Nag is a landlord.
+Anant Nag is a village accountant.
 Lakshmi's father is a school teacher who is struggling to find a bridegroom for Lakshmi.
 They get married with the help of mutual relatives.
 Anant Nag unfortunately dies in an accident.
 The rest of the story is about the life of a struggling widow and her child in a traditional society amid village politics.